 How would you handle stress?
 How would you deal with a conflict with a colleague?
 What would you do if you were behind the schedule with your work?
 What would you do if you lacked the motivation?

-Since certain situations repeat on every workplace (managers, laborers, or technical experts, they all experience the conflicts, the pressure, the successes and failures, etc), interviewers will ask you similar situational questions in every interview (if they decide to use this form of interviewing).
+Since certain situations repeat on every workplace (managers, laborers, or technical experts, they all experience conflicts, pressure, the successes and failures, and other things), recruiting managers who opt for situational interview will ask you similar questions every time you interview for a job.

-If the recruiters were smart, they would use situational questions with entry level job applicants, and with young people in general, and would opt for behavioral questions with people who have previous working experience.
+If all recruiters were smart, they would use situational questions with entry level job applicants, and with young people in general, and would opt for behavioral questions with experienced job candidates.

 However, since not all interviewers know what they do, and since people with and without experience often mix in the interviews, you can get behavioral questions even if you apply for your first job.

 Some common and some less common situational questions

 - How would you deal with a pressure on the workplace?
 You have a few options of a good answer.
 You can say that you would focus on your job, on your daily duties, and won’t let the pressure to affect you.
 You can also claim that you work better under pressure, and are used to experiencing it.
 Another alternative is to say that you would do your best to help to ease the atmosphere on the workplace, and the pressure, for you and for all your colleagues.

 - How do you feel about sharing the office with thirty other people?
 Open office is a common concept nowadays, mostly because some studies proved that people waste less time when working in open office (other people watch you, so you are likely to spend less time checking your Instagram account, or watching silly videos with cats).
 Bearing this is mind, you should say that you plan to work hard, and like direct interaction with colleagues, and therefor you’d not mind sharing the office with many other people.